amaynez/aws-bedrock-api/README.md

-# An example of AWS Bedrock GenAI application using Meta's Llama 2 foundational model
+# An example of AWS Bedrock GenAI application using Meta's Llama 2 foundation model

 This example demonstrates how AWS Bedrock can be used for a LLM (llama2-70b) model using AWS Lambda and exposed as an API.
-PS: `This solution can be modified to use any Bedrock supported foundational models`
+PS: `This solution can be modified to use any Bedrock supported foundation models`

 This project is developed using AWS CDK in TypeScript.

-## Solution Architecture
+## Solution Architecture - Serverless
 ![image](architecture.PNG "Solution Architecture")

 ## What does it build?